Homemade Chicken Stir Fry is an easy alternative to takeout and better for you. It’s ready to go in less than 30 minutes and the kids will love it.

 Chicken Stir Fry

-- 16 oz. boneless, skinless chicken breasts, cut into chunks
+- 1 lb. boneless, skinless chicken breasts, sliced into 1-inch chunks

 - 1/2 cup shredded carrots